brandmcd/brandmcd/README.md

 # Hi!
 I'm Brandon!
-#### I am a highschool junior at the Frederick V. Pankow Center.
+#### I am a senior at the Frederick V. Pankow Center.
 I'm passionate about programming and game design, and I have completed various projects that showcase my abilities in these fields.
 #### I have worked with the Unity Game Engine utilizing the C# programming language for game development.
 In addition, I have experience with the Java programming language.
 ### Here are some examples of my past projects and experience:
 ---